priyanka7304/25MCI10122_PRIYANKA_KAR-1_MCA_DBMS/experiment4/exp4_readme.md

 ---

-## Result
+## Conclusion

 This experiment helps students understand how iterative control structures work in PostgreSQL at a conceptual level.
-Students learn where and why loops are used in database systems and gain foundational knowledge required for writing procedural logic in enterprise-grade applications. [file:1]
+Students learn where and why loops are used in database systems and gain foundational knowledge required for writing procedural logic in enterprise-grade applications.